City Received $3 Million from Mellon Foundation for Public Art Programming in Boston

 With funding from The Monuments Project, MOAC will continue conversations spurred by these changes over the last six years while connecting diverse creative communities, expanding Boston’s leadership in public art nationally, and fostering a more engaged and reflective relationship between our city and its monument landscape.

-“In a relatively short amount of time, the possibilities for the commemorative landscape in Boston have expanded significantly,” said Karin Goodfellow, Director of Public Art for the Mayor’s Office of Arts & Culture.
+“In a relatively short amount of time, the possibilities for the commemorative landscape in Boston have expanded significantly,” said Karin Goodfellow, Director of Public Art for the Mayor’s Office of Arts and Culture.
 “Through this grant, we will keep the conversation going in a public space and pivot from older, transactional approaches to commissioning and understanding public art to a dynamic, transformational approach centering on love, healing, and community.”

 Partnerships with community collaborators will bring together parties that haven’t often been able to collaborate in imaginative work in Boston.
 Through these partnerships, MOAC will facilitate nuanced dialogues across a variety of media that center community engagement.